majdalkilany/pythonic-garage-band/README.md

-Name of Peoject:pythonic-garage-band
+## Name of Peoject:pythonic-garage-band

+### Description

+To create a Garage Band with Object Oriented Programming, Using Python classes to model a Band made up of different kinds of musicians.

-Estimate of time needed to complete:6
+#### Estimate of time needed to complete:6

 Start time: 10am Finish time: 4:00 pm Actual time needed to complete: 6 h